Choosing the appropriate video style is the third most significant question in video advertising after marketing strategy and video type.

-Here’s an animated explainer video we’ve created for a blockchain startup called “Prediction”:
+Here’s an animated explainer video we’ve created for an innovative energy storage company called e-Zn:

 Plus, you can always get back to the animated video and edit it.
 Given that you have all of the original filed (which we always securely keep for our clients forever, might they need them again), this can save your company a lot of time and money.

-The biggest pitfall video animation can have is that it often comes across as less personal than live action videos.
+The biggest pitfall video animation can have is that it often comes across as less personal than live-action videos.

 ‘Etsy: One of a Kind’ is an example of a promo video that would simply lose all its charm if it was animated.
-Living, breathing people with great personality and compelling stories can make your video unique and relatable like nothing else.
+Living, breathing people with a great personality and compelling stories can make your video unique and relatable like nothing else.

 It doesn’t have to be long either, this Etsy commercial is only 30 seconds.

-On the flip-side, when JotForm trialed animated content against live action, they discovered that animated videos performed better than live action, noting a 20% higher amount of clicks, leading to a higher serve rate in YouTube.
+On the flip-side, when JotForm trialed animated content against live action, they discovered that animated videos performed better than live-action, noting a 20% higher amount of clicks, leading to a higher serve rate in YouTube.

 Video animation can also take up to seven weeks to make, but this depends on how long and complicated the content should be.
 If you have limited time – keep this in mind.

-Speaking of actors, the human factor is what makes live action videos both special and more challenging.
+Speaking of actors, the human factor is what makes live-action videos both special and more challenging.
 You will need a skilled acting talent on board, including experienced stuntmen, if the script requires stunts.
 And, sometimes, a whole lot of dumb luck.

-What puts most companies off live action video marketing is the cost, which often increases the more resources and staff you require for the project.
+What puts most companies off live-action video marketing is the cost, which often increases the more resources and staff you require for the project.

-Another drawback of a live action video is your lack of ability to modify already recorded scenes.
-If you missed even one shot or want to edit in some extra words, setting everything back up again can be challenging.
-Whereas with animated videos, revisions and changes can be easy, instant and incur little to no extra cost.
+Another drawback of a live-action video is your lack of ability to modify already recorded scenes.
+If you missed even one-shot or want to edit in some extra words, setting everything back up again can be challenging.
+Whereas with animated videos, revisions and changes can be easy, instant, and incur little to no extra cost.

 So try to take into account the resources already at your disposal first.
 Extra location, cameras, sound gear, and talent you add can all carry a hefty cost.